 *Submitting an application through either portal is acceptable.
 All applications are reviewed thoroughly and holistically regardless of the application portal chosen, and the applicant should not submit their application twice.
-Note: If you are applying through SR-EIP, you will not be able to submit an optional diversity statement.
-To submit your diversity statement, please email a PDF attachment to firstname.lastname@example.org with the subject line: LastName-FirstName-DiversityStatement.
+If you are applying through SR-EIP, you will not be able to submit an optional personal history statement.
+To submit your personal history statement, please email a PDF attachment to firstname.lastname@example.org with the subject line: LastName-FirstName-PersonalHistoryStatement.

 **International applicants, undocumented students, and DACAmented students are eligible to apply and should submit their application through the Stanford SURF Portal.
 Please note that a valid J-1 Visa (for students living and studying outside the United States) is not a pre-requisite for applying.
 International students with an F-1 Visa who are already living in the United States and studying at a U.S. university are also eligible to apply.

 As part of the application form, applicants must submit the following materials:

 - Resume or CV - 2-3 pages in length at maximum

 - Academic Transcript: Unofficial transcript will suffice; official transcript not necessary.

 - Optional Personal History Statement (Strongly Encouraged): For the optional personal history statement, we invite you to share unique, personally important experiences, demonstrated values, perspectives, or activities that have led you to this point in your academic/professional journey.
 Please discuss how they have influenced your path in school, inform your approach to science and research, and/or serve as motivation for pursuing your chosen field in engineering.
 1000 words max.
 Note: If you are applying through SR-EIP and would like to submit an optional personal history statement, please email a PDF attachment to email@example.com with the subject line LastName-FirstName-PersonalHistoryStatement.